Joyce Kaveney M.S.,CCC-SLP & Owner

 Gina Martino, MS., CCC-SLP

-Carly Taglienti, MS, CF-SLP
+Carly Taglienti, MS, CCC-SLP

 Carly Taglienti, is from Moorestown, New Jersey.
 She graduated from Washington and Lee University with a bachelor’s degree in Neuroscience.
 She earned her Master of Science degree in Speech-Language Pathology from the University of Texas in Dallas, a top ranked graduate program according to the US News and World Report.
 Carly has experience treating pediatrics in public school settings, outpatient feeding clinics, Early Intervention, and private practice.
 She has worked with diverse populations including autism spectrum disorder, articulation and phonological disorders, social communication disorders, and sensory/behavioral based feeding disorders.
 Carly uses a play-based therapy approach to encourage children to improve their speech, language, and feeding skills.